 The need for barley by the UK alcohol industry has contributed to it becoming the primary crop in Scotland, covering nearly half of its arable farmland.
 The economic importance of the alcohol industry, which generated over £996 million in duty for the UK in 2016, is clear, but the quantity of fertiliser applied, along with its associated carbon footprint, is less desirable.
 This nitrogen requirement could, however, be provided by legume-supported intercropping: two crops are sown in the same field at the same time, with the legume fixing atmospheric nitrogen and delivering it to the cereal crop resulting in neither crop requiring the application of fertiliser.
 To further incentivise the growing of legumes the two main components parts are also to be premiumized - first the starch, via fermentation, is converted to beer or neutral spirit and, secondly, the resulting protein coproduct can be used by Scotland’s aquaculture industry.
-In both industries, the legume offers a more sustainable raw material which can not only reduce agricultural emissions but also reduce the carbon footprint of the associated products.
+In both industries, the legume offers a more sustainable raw material that can not only reduce agricultural emissions but also reduce the carbon footprint of the associated products.

 Derek Stewart is the Business Sector Lead: AgriFood at the James Hutton Institute.
 As the Business Sector Lead: Agrifood, Derek is responsible for developing the research opportunities on agriculture, food and drink supply and value chains, production systems, biomass, waste valorisation and the (bio)circular economy.
 Derek was previously the leader of the Crop Productivity and Utilisation Theme and before that the Plant Product and Food Quality department (SCRI).
 He currently holds the Chair of Food Chemistry in the Department of Engineering and Physical Science at Heriot Watt University.
 Over 30 years he has pursued a career in crop production, raw material composition and its relation to product quality, functionality, bioactivity and utility and this is reflected in his >170 refereed publications.
 Across his career, he has had coordination and WP leader positions in large EU grants and significant experience as a PI in RCUK and Innovates UK projects.
 Professor Stewart sits on many national and EU review panels and is currently one of the experts on the Quaker Centre of Excellence and Industrial Biotechnology Innovation Centre scientific advisory boards.